vilemduha/blendercam/scripts/addons/docs/overview.md

 - `version` - Extension version

 ## Blender Files
-All the functionality and data listed above needs to be connecetd to Blender.
+All the functionality and data listed above needs to be connecetd to **Blender**.

-This is done by registering PropertyGroups that contain all the data for our CNC machine, and Operations, passing that to Operators that can calculate that data, and exposing those Operators as buttons and controls in the User Interface.
+This is done by registering `PropertyGroups` that contain all the data for our CNC machine and Operations, passing that to Operators that can calculate that data, and exposing those Operators as buttons and controls in the User Interface.

 **Blender Files** can be found in the folders:
 - `properties/`